-They’ve created a sustainable wool program that gives small USA sheep farmers a means to sell their fibers.
-Combined with specialized carding machinery, they create the best quality wool to be found.
+Combined with specialized carding machinery, they create the best quality wool to be found offering different wool blends to choose from.
+It is nice to know that this dedicated wool facility does NOT run any other fibers such as poly.
 Partnering with Woolgatherer Carding Mill is just one way we all get to sleep well each night.

-They expertly handcrafted an exceptional wool blend called Premium Eco-Wool™.
+They expertly handcrafted their wool blends for loft and quality.
 From working directly with the small farmers ensuring best practices, to selection, grading and carding, this blend is superior.
 So choose this locally sourced, fluffy, clean, high quality wool specifically designed for wool bedding.

 Best Mill Practices

 - Dedicated wool only facility: No other fibers are processed, no synthetic fiber contamination

 - Clean Wool: 6-step process to remove vegetable matter from wool

 - Local Wool: Sourced from family farms in Oregon & California

 - Predator Friendly: Use of trained sheep dogs to guard the flocks

 - Healthy Pastures: proper grazing practices, no herbicides or pesticides